NEED HELP REGISTERING?

 Studio Art welcomes you to the department – in fact, we have saved places in our beginning classes for you!
 If you are an art major or minor or are just interested in trying something new, here are the classes we recommend (start with just one studio class during your first semester):

-Spring: (art majors should take the first class in ceramics, sculpture or painting)
+Spring: course options for art majors, minors or potential majors (art majors should take the first class in ceramics, sculpture or painting)

 The basic rule: entering art majors should take Drawing I, and one class each in ceramics, painting and sculpture in the first three semesters.
 Take the second course in a focus medium by the end of the sophomore year to be on track for a four-year graduation plan.

-For more information on how to plan your sequence of classes, see the department’s schedule planners below.
+For more information on how to plan your sequence of classes, see the department’s schedule planners below; also use the degree plans below.

 Degree Plans and Schedule Planners